BlueSkies503/research-demographics/Dashboard/README.md

 The third graph shows number of participants broken down by sex.

 The fourth graph shows the visit outcome broken down by days of the week.

+The fifth graph shows the success and failure rates of different contact methods.